 Beginning Farmers & Ranchers

-The USDA estimates that about 20% of the 2.1 million farms in the United States can be classified as "beginning farms."
+In 2011, the USDA estimated that about 20% of the 2.1 million farms in the United States could be classified as "beginning farms."
 These are farms with owners who have fewer than 10 years of experience operating their farm.

 Beginning farmers have many challenges: rising farmland costs, lack of capital, lack of training in sustainable practices, and the need for experiential learning.

 Luckily, various agencies and organizations have noticed the need to train and support the next generation of farmers.
 The Department of Labor gives the following outlook for new farmers:

 "Small-scale, local farming, particularly horticulture and organic farming, offer the best opportunities for entering the occupation.
 With fewer people wanting to become farmers and a large number of farmers expected to retire or give up their farms in the next decade, there will be some opportunities to own or lease a farm."

 Here are some resources for technical and financial assistance and training to help you on your path to operating a successful farm.

 Beginning farmers are sometimes unable to receive financing from traditional commercial sources.
 Here are some other options for you to try.